arian/arian.github.io/source/_posts/Reactive-React-using-reactive-streams.md

 ```

 The `componentDidMount` and the `componentWillUnmount` can potentially be
 abstracted away in a mixin.
+Then what's left is the stream, an observable, that
+emits a new value each second.
+On the receiving end of the stream, the state of
+component is set, which triggers a re-render.

 ### Todo Application

-Of course a simple timer isn't very interesting, so let's make a Todo app.
+Of course a simple timer isn't very interesting, so let's make a Todo App.
 One important thing that is required is that it has to synchronize with the
 server.
 The server is using some REST-like API, imagine something like this:

 - `GET` `/list` responds with a list of todos
-- `POST` `/list/add` adds a new todo, responds with the saved item
+- `PUT` `/list/item` adds a new todo, responds with the saved item
-- `POST` `/list/{id}` updates an item, responds with updated item.
+- `POST` `/list/item/{id}` updates an item, responds with updated item.
-- `DELETE` `/list/{id}` removes an item
+- `DELETE` `/list/item/{id}` removes an item

 Now to build our application state streams, we'll create a stream that fetches
 the initial data from the server.
-Besides that there are three streams coming
+Besides that there, are three streams coming
-from the GUI that are user actions, if the user wants to add, update or remove
+from the GUI that are user actions.
+If the user wants to add, update or remove
-an item.
-These actions need to fire a server request, after which the list the
+an item, an action is pushed to the corresponding stream.
+These actions need to
+fire a server request.
+After such a request the list, that is rendered, needs
-renderer is showing needs to be updated.
+to be updated as well.

 Creating the first stream to fetch all items from the server is pretty
 straight-forward: